sitphp/doubles/readme.md

     $ composer update

-This will install the latest version of Doublit with the required PhpUnit package.
+This will install the latest version of the "sitphp/doubles" library with the required PhpUnit package.

 ## Creating a double